WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

 ![Downgrade to 1.0.0.0 - FindRelatedProducts](downgrade-to-1.0.0.0-log-find-related-products.png)

-Immediatelly after that, the `LaunchConditions` custom action is checking if this is a downgrade and stops the installation:
+Immediately after that, the `LaunchConditions` custom action is checking if this is a downgrade and stops the installation:

 ![Downgrade to 1.0.0.0 - LaunchConditions](downgrade-to-1.0.0.0-log-launch-conditions.png)